HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 We see that there are often a lot of misuse of features that may give an illusion of things being more accessible but in reality it often degrades the experience.
 For example, we see 19.8% of websites have an anchor tag with `role=button`.
 Also, we see that 2.2% of alt attributes across websites have a file extension in them, which really doesn't help in conveying the meaning of the image.

 A lot of the accessibility issues that we see in our analysis can be avoided if designers and developers start thinking about web accessibility from the very beginning and not as an enhancement at the end.
-Like Anna E. Cook once <a hreflang="en" href="https://twitter.com/annaecook/status/1404615552883060737">said</a>, there's "no MVP without accessibility".
+Like [Anna E. Cook once said](https://twitter.com/annaecook/status/1404615552883060737), there's "no MVP without accessibility".
 The web community needs to realize that a website only has a great User Experience when that User Experience works for everyone, irrespective of the device and assistive technology used.
 We have tried to focus on key metrics that can be easily addressed in the hope that in 2023 we see the numbers improve.